atfira/atfira/README.md

 # 💫About Me :
 I am passionate about everything related to IT development, and very attracted to new technologies; Do what you love, love what you do.
+Software engineer, #DotNet Full Stack, Js, #Sharepoint, #Microsoft365, #powerApps, #powerAutomate

 ## 🌐Socials